 Caladium species are known for their large, decorative leaves, where Carolyn Whorton, Candidum, and Fannie Munson varieties give out giant leaves spanning up to 30-inches.

-Overall, growing one at home will guarantee to cleanse indoor air of toxins.
+Overall, growing one at home will guarantee cleaning indoor air of toxins.

 A Complete Guide to Caladium Candidum Care

 Caladium Candidum is a low-maintenance plant that does well in moderate conditions.

 However, most homes lack a humid growing environment ideal for this tropical plant.